Skip to main content

 For porting of numbers in other countries, different rules and guidelines may apply due to the local porting framework of that country.
 Reach out to the Bandwidth team to chat about the specific rules which may apply to the global porting of your numbers.

-Bandwidth offers a real-time number portability checker through the dashboard/global portal.
+Bandwidth offers a real-time number portability checker through the Bandwidth App/Global Portal.
 You’ll enter the number (or all of your numbers via bulk upload or API), and with the click of a button, we’ll show you which numbers are portable.
 This is a critical tool to help you (and your customers) know ahead of time which numbers are portable.

-You can port local numbers and toll-free numbers using the dashboard/global portal and API.
+You can port local numbers and toll-free numbers using the Bandwidth App/Global Portal and API.
 Short code migrations can be requested through our support team.
 Each number type may have a slightly different porting process–talk to your Bandwidth contact for more information.

-In the Global dashboard, if you are porting numbers via the Global portal, each request can contain a maximum of 500 numbers.
-Requests have to be split per country and number type and area code.
+In the Global Dashboard, if you are porting numbers via the Global Portal, each request can contain a maximum of 500 numbers.
+Requests have to be split per country, number type, and area code.
 This is to reflect how requests are submitted to local service providers in each country.

 To ensure a port is authorized in the United States, you will need to provide us with end-user information matching the Customer Service Record (CSR).
 Bandwidth also requires customers to obtain a Letter of Authorization (LOA) from their end users.
 All of this information helps us help you avoid rejected ports as mentioned above.